learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 second_third_class_df = None
 ```

-Now, create histograms of the surivival for each subgroup, just as you did above.
+Now, create histograms of the survival for each subgroup, just as you did above.

 ```python